-The ability for an MRE officer to utilize a tablet device would be a great benefit for conducting a thorough enforcement stop and/or vehicle inspection.
-Officers would have the ability to stand in a safer location while querying databases and populating required fields within inspection software.
-A tablet system would also assist officers with collecting required inspection information during the course of the inspection, such as verification of VIN numbers and GVW ratings.
+Use of the laptop or desktop limits the ability to expedite inspections, due to the need to walk to and from the vehicle being inspected and the location of the computer.
+The ability for officers and sergeants to utilize a tablet device during inspections in the field and at CVEFs would be a great benefit for conducting a thorough enforcement stop and/or vehicle inspection.
+Personnel would have the ability to stand in a safer and closer location while querying databases and populating required fields within inspection software.
+A tablet system would also assist with collecting required inspection information during the course of the inspection, such as verification of VIN numbers and gross vehicle weight ratings.

-Overall, these systems will promote more accurate and efficient data collection, while improving officer safety.
-The CHP is confident MRE officers with a tablet device will be more efficient and accurate in their recording of inspections and enforcement contacts.
+Overall, these systems will promote more accurate and efficient data collection, while also increasing transparency and efficiency to the public.
+The CHP is confident personnel assigned to CVEFs with a tablet device will be more efficient and accurate in their recording of inspections and enforcement contacts.
 The CHP requests funding for tablet devices be a high priority for the reasons stated.
 The CHP is currently deploying these same tablet devices to the field for use by motorcycle officers and air operations personnel.
-Familiarization with the same tablet among several different enforcement units within the Department will not only improve efficiency, but will also be of benefit when considering service and maintenance of the tablet.
+Familiarization with the same tablet, among several different enforcement units within the Department, will not only improve efficiency, but will also be of benefit when considering service and maintenance.